lspahija/blizzardberry/README.md

 ## Before Launch
 - (Frankie) polish the user onboarding experience.
 All the forms needs to work well and be easy to use. - use AI to find the webapps with the best UX and then copy what they do well
-- (Frankie) test <script> tags on all the different frameworks we support
+- (Frankie) test <script> tags on all the different frameworks we support and add basic automated tests of the agent with Playwright (Playwright can be used to test the agent.js script tag in different frameworks)
 - (Luka) onboard Stripe
   - map each LLM to credits per token
   - [chatbase pricing analysis spreadsheet](https://docs.google.com/spreadsheets/d/193l-fsgNFZP5GE8UICOLsglPw4NgGHayMAQI_f-bZu8/edit?usp=sharing)